 There’s no substitute for organizing

+Organizing wins over hearts and minds for new possibilities.
 Organizing builds the public support that changes the political and economic equations for people in power.
-So doing the right thing becomes no longer just a matter of principle — it becomes a matter of survival.
+So doing the right thing becomes no longer just a matter of principle for people in power — it becomes a matter of survival for them.
 If our leaders want to win the public’s vote, they have to vote the right way on the environment.
 If companies want consumers to buy their products, they have to do right by the environment.